Moscow, 105066, Staraya Basmannaya St, 21/4, office 518-528

 Kritika: Explorations in Russian and Eurasian History.
 2015.
 No. 2(16).
 P. 413-422.

 The School of Philology was launched within the Faculty of Humanities on February 2, 2015 following a reorganization of the Faculty of Philology.
-The school, which brings together specialists in literary studies and interdisciplinary researchers of language, houses the Laboratory of Linguo-Semiotic Studies, the Neurolinguistics Laboratory, the Laboratory of Language Conflictology, and Osip Mandelstam Center.
+The school, which brings together specialists in literary studies and interdisciplinary researchers of language, houses the Laboratory of Linguo-Semiotic Studies, Center for Language and Brain, the Laboratory of Language Conflictology, and Osip Mandelstam Center.

 People from Schoolof Philology are involved in delivering undergraduate and Master’s programmes in Philology, Russian Literature from a Crosscultural Perspective, and Philological Hermeneutics – For Teachers of Literature (this programme is run by the Institute of Development of Education).
 Research work involving students forms an important part of the school’s academic life.